-- (1) A petition must - - (a) be prepared, as far as practicable, in the form prescribed in Schedule 1; - (b) be addressed to the Council and forwarded to a member or the CEO; - (c) be made by at least 25 electors of the district; - (d) state the request on each page; - (e) contain a summary of the reasons for the request; - (f) contain the legible names, addresses and signatures of the electors making the request, and the date each elector signed; - (g) state the name of the person upon whom, and an address at which, notice to the petitioners can be given; - (h) be respectful and temperate in its language; and - (i) comply with any form prescribed by the Act or any other written law, such as the Local Government (Constitution) Regulations 1998 if, for example, it is - - (i) a proposal to change the method of filling the office of Mayor; - (ii) a proposal to create a new district or the boundaries of the City; - (iii) a request for a poll on a recommended amalgamation; or
+- (1) A petition must - - (a) be prepared, as far as practicable, in the form prescribed in Schedule 1; - (b) be addressed to the Council and forwarded to a member or the CEO; - (c) be made by at least 25 electors of the district; - (d) state the request on each page; - (e) contain a summary of the reasons for the request; - (f) contain the legible names, addresses and signatures of the electors making the request, and the date each elector signed; - (g) state the name of the person upon whom, and an address at which, notice to the petitioners can be given; - (h) be respectful and temperate in its language; and - (i) comply with any form prescribed by the Act or any other written law, such as the Local Government (Constitution) Regulations 1998 if, for example, it is - - (i) a proposal to change the method of filling the office of Mayor; or - (ii) a submission about changes to wards, the name of a district or ward or the number of councillors for a district or ward. - (2) On the presentation of a petition - - (a) the member presenting it or the CEO is confined to reading the petition; and

-- (iv) a submission about changes to wards, the name of a district or ward or the number of councillors for a district or ward. - (2) On the presentation of a petition - - (a) the member presenting it or the CEO is confined to reading the petition; and - (b) the only motion that is in order is that the petition be received and, if necessary, that it be referred to the CEO for action. - (3) At any meeting, the Council or committee is not to vote on any matter that is the subject of a petition presented to that meeting, unless - - (a) the matter is the subject of a report included in the agenda; and - (b) the Council or committee has considered the issues raised in the petition.
+- (b) the only motion that is in order is that the petition be received and, if necessary, that it be referred to the CEO for action. - (3) At any meeting, the Council or committee is not to vote on any matter that is the subject of a petition presented to that meeting, unless - - (a) the matter is the subject of a report included in the agenda; and - (b) the Council or committee has considered the issues raised in the petition.